stephansturges/OpenLander/README.md

-# OpenLander
+# 🚁 🛬 🧠 🪄 OpenLander 🪄 🧠 🛬 🚁

-Free-to-use ground-level obstacle-detection segmentation AI for UAV which you can deploy today using cheap off-the-shelf sensors!
+Completely free Artificial intelligence system for ground-risk mitigation for UAV and AAM.

 # 2023/01/03: local image processing and a new DNN 🎉😁